awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-ac.md

 ### Resource\-based Policies<a name="es-ac-types-resource"></a>

-You add a resource\-based policy, sometimes called the domain access policy, when you create a domain\.
+You add a resource\-based policy, often called the domain access policy, when you create a domain\.
 These policies specify which actions a principal can perform on the domain's *subresources*\.
 Subresources include Elasticsearch indices and APIs\.

 The [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html) element specifies the accounts, users, or roles that are allowed access\.
 The [Resource](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_resource.html) element specifies which subresources these principals can access\.
-The following resource\-based policy grants `test-user` full access \(`es:*`\) to `test-domain`:
+The following resource\-based policy grants `test-user` full access \(`es:*`\) to the subresources on `test-domain`:

 ```
 {